How To Work With Relationship RESTful API Endpoints In React.js

 • /api/comments to fetch comments data

-Fetching Data with Relationships
+Fetching JSON Objects with Relationships

 To fetch data with relationships from multiple endpoints, we'll need to make multiple asynchronous requests and then combine the data as needed.
 Let's continue with our blogging platform example and fetch posts along with their associated user data and comments.